Alejogb1/job-board/blog-data/how-can-a-pre-trained-model-be-enhanced-without-using-a-sequential-architecture.md

 id: "how-can-a-pre-trained-model-be-enhanced-without-using-a-sequential-architecture"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've seen this challenge pop up quite a few times in projects, and it's a valid question when dealing with models where a purely sequential approach isn't the best fit.
 Thinking back to my work on a multi-modal sensor fusion project, we hit a wall with simple LSTM approaches – we needed more nuanced interactions than what a sequence could naturally capture.

-The question is about enhancing pre-trained models *without* relying on a sequential architecture.
+The question is about enhancing pre-trained models _without_ relying on a sequential architecture.
 This usually implies a scenario where your data isn't inherently time-series-oriented, or that the inherent structure doesn't benefit from being processed in sequence.
 We're looking at models that operate on a set of features or representations rather than a temporally ordered input.
 And honestly, many real-world problems fall into this category.

 The key here lies in manipulating the latent space or the feature space the pre-trained model produces.
 Instead of feeding this output into another layer designed for sequences, we can employ several strategies.